Do migrating secondaries give you migraines?

 If a new entry's appointed location is already occupied, we must do a lot of work.
 There are two possibilities:

-Notice that the innocent-sounding expression "must go elsewhere" is easier said than done.
+Notice that the innocent-sounding expression "we must place it elsewhere as a secondary" is easier said than done.
 Finding the "elsewhere" may take a long time if the dataset has a long, uninterrupted cluster of occupied entries.
-This usually happens if the dataset is quite full or if the distribution of search-field values pushes the limits of IMAGE's hashing algorithm.
+This usually happens if the dataset is quite full or if the distribution of search-field values taxes the limits of IMAGE's hashing algorithm.

 Quick review: Finding existing entries.